jdtibochab/pputidame/README.md

 Understanding the layout of this repository
 -------------------------------------------
-Jupyter Notebooks are ordered here in logical order, where
+Jupyter Notebooks contain the following analyses:

-0. include reconstruction and constraining of the ME-model
+0. Reconstruction and constraining of the ME-model
-1. include omics overview and analysis
+1. Omics overview and analysis
-2. include comparison of model predictions and omics
+2. Comparison of model predictions and omics
-3. include the final visualization of the comparison
+3. Final visualization of the comparison of model predictions and omics
-4. include the allocation observed in the omics data
+4. Allocation observed in the omics data
+5. Flux Variability Analysis of M- and ME-models
+6. Analysis of intracellular phenotype (comparison with MFA)